 Review the Grant Development Office’s web site for information and links to a host of other resources that may help you.

 Ask anyone who is willing to read drafts to review and comment for you.
 The Grant Development Office will also review and edit the proposal and budget.

 Step # 5 - INSTITUTIONAL GRANT SUBMISSION APPROVAL

 Step # 6 - SUBMISSION

 STOP!
 The only authorized signatures for a grant proposal or application are the President and the Executive Director of the UCC Foundation.
-With authorization, the director of grants and planned giving submits federal grants.
+With authorization, the Director of Grant Development submits federal grants.
 You may not sign off on your own proposal since grant awards enter the college into a binding contract.

 The PI is responsible for providing materials to the Grant Development Office for submission.
 The GDO will secure the required signatures and submit the final copy.
 In the case of electronic submissions, the PI uploads and prepares the application.
 The GDO then reviews and approves the application one final time, and submits the final copy.

 Now you wait.
 It may take several months before a decision is made, depending on the funding source.
 Start working on your next grant, or find a different funding source to which you can submit the same grant.
 Once the funder makes a decision, a notice may be sent by the funder to the PI and/or the President.
 Notify the Grant Development Office immediately if you receive such a notice.

 Step # 8 – CONGRATULATIONS…POST AWARD ACTIVITIES